-For students with a degree in Computer Science or a related discipline, such as Information Systems or Engineering:
+Students with a degree in Computer Science or a related discipline, such as Information Systems or Engineering can choose to study:

-For students who do not necessarily have a Computer Science background but are able to demonstrate proficiency in programming:
+Students who do not necessarily have a Computer Science background but are able to demonstrate proficiency in programming may choose to study:

-For students who do not necessarily have any prior knowledge of Computer Science, IT, programming, or management:
+Students who do not necessarily have any prior knowledge of Computer Science, IT, programming, or management can choose:

-- This programme offers an innovative way to start your degree with a structure that allows you to continue developing your knowledge of English.
+- These programmes offers an innovative way to start your degree while also continuing to develop your knowledge of English.

 - The University’s School of Computer Science is ranked second in the UK by the Guardian University Guide 2018.

 The taught portion of the MSc programme includes eleven modules: three related to English Language and eight specific to Computer Science.
 Teaching methods include lectures, seminars, tutorials and practical classes.
 Most modules are assessed through practical coursework exercises and examinations.
 Class sizes typically range from 10 to 50 students.